-We headed to Nana and Opah's house this weekend, and the first thing I noticed when we walked in was the abundance of plums.
+We headed to Nana and Opah’s house this weekend, and the first thing I noticed when we walked in was the abundance of plums.
 They were everywhere.
-Buckets, bowls - you couldn't hardly see their table due to the plums.
-Throughout the weekend, my mom had neighbors stop by, and she'd send them back home with a bucket.
-By the time we left Sunday, there was one bowl left, and of course we took a bag full with us.
-What to do with all these plums though?
-My mom mentioned seeing a recipe for cake, so I started looking into Plum Cake, when I came across Polish Plum Butter or Powidla Sliwkowe.
+Buckets, bowls – you could hardly see their table due to the plums.
+Throughout the weekend, my mom had neighbors stop by, and she’d send them back home with a bucket.
+By the time we left Sunday, there was one bowl left, so we took a bag full with us.
+What to do with all these plums?
+My mom mentioned seeing a recipe for plum cake so I started looking into that when I came across Polish Plum Butter or Powidla Sliwkowe.

 As I started chopping up my plums, I realized this would make a nice substitution to the plum sauce I use when making Plum Pork.
 Can you guess what I’m making for dinner tonight?
 Mmmhmm.

 At one point I wished I had an immersion blender, but made do with my regular blender.
 It just means I’ve got a few more dishes in the sink (which by the way is having plumbing issues…blah).
 I hope you enjoy this as much as I am.
 You can use it on bread, meat, or as the Polish like it, in Hunters Stew.